-In a highlight of the 2017 BBC Proms, the City of Birmingham Symphony Orchestra (CBSO) and their music director the young Lithuanian conductor Mirga Gražinytė-Tyla explore the theme of political and artistic freedom through three great works by Beethoven and Stravinsky, and a world premiere from Irish composer Gerald Barry.
+In a highlight from the 2017 BBC Proms, the City of Birmingham Symphony Orchestra (CBSO) and their music director, Lithuanian conductor Mirga Gražinytė-Tyla, explore the theme of political and artistic freedom through three masterpieces by Beethoven and Stravinsky and a world premiere by Irish composer Gerald Barry.

 Photo: Mirga Gražinyte-Tyla